 It occurred to us at Shutter Hub that we have a few old cameras between us, gathering dust and probably not worth very much on eBay.
 And our members probably have hundreds between them – starter DSLRs that you never got round to selling, compacts that you intended to hand down to someone else but you’re not sure who, even old mobile phones with good camera functions.

-What if we donated these old cameras to Accumulate?
+What if we donated these old cameras?
 How many more people like Eric could then have their own camera with which to practise their photography skills?
 We want people like Eric to keep taking photos.

-So please, please, please have a look in your cupboards, bags and lofts for something that could be donated to a student.
+So please, please, please have a look in your cupboards, bags and lofts for something that could be donated.
 For practical reasons we are looking for the whole package so that includes bodies, lenses, chargers, batteries and memory cards too.
 Even better if you have a little camera bag too.

 Think you have something?
 Brilliant.
 Get in touch with us here.